timokoessler/2FAGuard/README.md

 The secret keys, the account names and your notes are encrypted using the AEGIS-256 algorithm.
 The encryption key is derived via Argon2id.

 **Can I export my tokens?**
 Yes, you can export your tokens at any time.
-Currently you have three options: encrypted 2FAGuard backup, generic TOTP Uri list or Authenticator Pro backup.
+Currently you have three options: encrypted 2FAGuard backup, generic TOTP Uri list or Stratum backup.
 But it is also possible to export single tokens as QR codes or view the secret key.

 **Which devices are supported?**
 This app is only available for Windows 10 1903 and higher.
 It also requires the C++ Redistributable Runtimes by Microsoft to be installed, but they are usually already installed on most systems.
 If not, the installer will take care of it.